matthew-wiblin/reliability-project/README.md

 </h1>

 ## Task / Introduction
-In a group of four (team - boop) we were tasked to work for a veterinary hospital to manage a system owned by another company "HOSP".
+In a group of four (team - 'boop') we were tasked to work for a veterinary hospital to manage a system owned by another company "HOSP".
 Overview:
  - Preserve the functionality of the system.
  - Increase the reliability/security of the system.